 Place the canning funnel on the jar, and use the canning ladle to fill the jar with hot broth.
 Leave a 1-inch headspace.
 Run the bubble popper through the jar to release trapped air bubbles.
 Wipe the lid with a damp towel.
 Use a towel soaked in vinegar to wipe the jar rims to remove residue.

 Center a lid on the jar, place the band over the lid, and screw it on until fingertip tight.
 Immediately place the jar back into the canner, and repeat with the rest of the jars.

 Bring the canner to a boil over medium-high heat.
 Follow the directions for your pressure canner and process the jars for the times indicated in the recipe below.

 After the processing time is complete, let the canner cool and depressurize, remove the jars, and let them cool completely.
 Wash the jars with soapy water, label, date, and store the jars of beef stock in a cool location.
 Use within 12-18 months.

 That’s it!
 Now you have a nice supply of ready to use jars of beef stock for your favorite recipes such as beef stew, Swedish meatballs, or as a gravy for pasta or rice.

 Don’t be alarmed if you open a jar and the stock has a jelly like consistency.
 That just means that your stock contains a lot of natural collagen from the bones.
 When you heat it up, it will return to liquid.

 - Preheat the oven to 425˚F.

-- Place the bones into a large roasting pan.
+- Rinse the bones and place them into a large roasting pan.